alexgo-io/alexlab-doc/product-features/liquidity-providers/how-to.md

 When **adding liquidity**, you will deposit an equivalent value of both tokens into the pool.
 In return, you'll receive LP tokens, which represent your share of that specific liquidity pool.

-When **removing liquidity**, you will transfer your LP tokens back to the ALEX smart contract and withdraw an equivalent value of the token pair plus any fees accrued while holding those LP tokens. \
+When **removing liquidity**, you will transfer your LP tokens back to the ALEX smart contract and withdraw an equivalent value of the token pair plus any fees accrued while holding those LP tokens.
+Since the relative balance of the tokens in the liquidity pool may have changed since your initial deposit, you could experience what's known as [Impermanent Loss](key-concepts.md#impermanent-loss).

-{% hint style="warning" %}
-Since the relative balance of the tokens in the liquidity pool may have changed since your initial deposit, you might encounter what is referred to as [Impermanent Loss](key-concepts.md#impermanent-loss).
-{% endhint %}

-That said, let's get hands-on!
+Ready to start?
+Let's get hands-on!

 ## :palm\_up\_hand: :moneybag: Adding Liquidity